 Don't sacrifice your skating experience or safety by selecting the cheapest longboards on the market.
 Many of the inexpensive longboards on the market today have poor deck workmanship that can lead to warping, delamination and cracking.
 Key components such as trucks, bearings, bushings and wheels are mainly generic brands that lack the performance and durability of national brand longboards.
 The result is a poorly constructed longboard with poor performance and dependability that is destined for your closet and not the streets.
 Seeking out longboards that offer the greatest value (price vs quality) is the best equation for ensuring your longboard will provide the enjoyment and skating experience you deserve.

 Sacrificing quality can only disappoint.
 There is an old adage that says, "You will never be disappointed by purchasing the best that you can afford."
 If your are unable to afford a national brand longboard, a better option is to purchase a used national brand longboard from a second hand retailer and have a longboard shop tune it up for you.
 This approach helps to ensure your skating experience will be rewarding knowing that you own a quality-built longboard with dependable trucks, bushings, bearings and wheels.
-The Longboard Store offers a complimentary longboard tune-up which included inspecting all of the components for safe operation, adjustment of hardware and replacement of any worn components.
+The Longboard Store offers a complimentary longboard tune-up which includes inspecting all of the components for safe operation, adjustment of hardware and replacement of any worn components.
 This ensures your board is safe and ready to perform at its optimum level.

 Tip #2 Comparing Apples to Apples:

 Looks can be deceiving.
-Some companies purchase natioanl brand decks with popular graphics and install non-authorized manufacturer's components on the decks with a sales price below the manufacturer's Suggested Retail Price (MSRP).
+Some companies purchase national brand decks with popular graphics and install non-authorized manufacturer's components on the decks with a sales price below the manufacturer's Suggested Retail Price (MSRP).
 To the unsuspecting consumer, this might seem like a good deal, but the reality is the purchaser is receiving a longboard complete that has been altered by the dealer and may not have the performance or durability as intended by the manufacturer.
-Consumers often realize after the fact that by adding the manufacturer's recommended components to the "bait and switch" longboard, that no deal was ever realized; the cost of the complete is more expensive once the factory parts are factored into the cost of the complete.
+Consumers often realize after the fact that by adding the manufacturer's recommended components to the "bait and switch" longboard, that no deal was ever realized.
+The cost of the complete is more expensive once the factory parts are factored into the cost of the complete.
 Longboard manufacturers are starting to produce "Certified Factory Authorized Complete" logos to inform the consumer that the advertised longboard is indeed assembled with factory authorized components.
 When purchasing a longboard, insist that the longboard complete you choose is assembled with the manufactures recommended authorized components.

 Tip #3 Choose a company with a solid reputation for customer service/care/ and support.

 Read the Company's Consumer Reviews.
 True character is never defined when things are going well but often illustrated when problems and issues arise.
 No company can have all perfect review scores however, reviews should illustrate a pattern for customer service, empathy and support.
 When reading a disgruntled review, pay particular attention to the root of the complaint.
 If the complaint is over a product return, it may not necessarily indicate a problem with the company but rather a frustrated consumer who just learned they violated the return policy and unable to return a product.
-Reviews that shed poor light on a company's customer service, empathy and support should be noted and evaluated.
+Reviews that shed light on a company's poor customer service, empathy and support should be noted and evaluated.

 Often, companies that are family owned and operated have better flexibility in dealing with the consumer and empower their employees to make immediate decisions.
 Corporate owned companies tend to have rigid polices effecting returns, pricing, etc., and their front-line employees are not decision makers delaying consumer resolution.